Z3ROS1X/CKs-FilterList/CONTRIBUTING.md

 ###### Tips

-:bulb: Before reporting any problem, make sure that it is in fact [CHEF-KOCH's FilterList](https://github.com/CHEF-KOCH/CKs-FilterList) that is causing the issue.
-Confirm this by temporarily disabling all other installed lists that you may have subscribed.
-Including the built in "Tracking Protection" - [or Ads](https://www.ctrl.blog/entry/chrome-adblocker) blocking mechanism.
+:bulb: Before you report any problem, make sure that it is in fact [CHEF-KOCH's FilterList](https://github.com/CHEF-KOCH/CKs-FilterList) that is causing your issue.
+Confirm this by temporarily disabling all other installed lists that you may have subscribed including the built in "Tracking Protection" - [or Ads](https://www.ctrl.blog/entry/chrome-adblocker) blocking mechanism.

-:bulb: Remedy any issues yourself instantly by simply disabling your ad blocker for the affected website.
+:bulb: Remedy any issues yourself instantly by simply disabling your ad-blocker for the affected website.

 :bulb: Rules like `website.com##script:inject(abort-on-property-write.js, uabInject)` are invalid and the Pull Request gets rejected.

 :bulb: Check yourself for redundant filter rules, read [here](https://github.com/CHEF-KOCH/CKs-FilterList/wiki/%5BHow-To%5D-Check-for-redundancies).

+:bulb: Every issue ticket which are not giving any specific reproducable steps are getting closed because it's waste of time to talk about certain things over and over again.
+Make sure you provide so many information that _a three years old child can understand it_.

 ## Notes